kwaldenphd/internet/key-terms.md

 **Internet Service Provider (ISP)**
 - "An Internet service provider (ISP) is an organization that provides services for accessing, using, or participating in the Internet.
 ISPs can be organized in various forms, such as commercial, community-owned, non-profit, or otherwise privately owned" ([Wikipedia](https://en.wikipedia.org/wiki/Internet_service_provider))
+- Common commercial ISPs in the U.S. include: AT&T, Verizon, Xfinity, Comcast, Windstream

+**Internet of Things**
+- "The Internet of things (IoT) describes physical objects (or groups of such objects) with sensors, processing ability, software, and other technologies that connect and exchange data with other devices and systems over the Internet or other communications networks" ([Wikipedia](https://en.wikipedia.org/wiki/Internet_of_things))

 **Local Area Networks (LAN)**
 - "A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, school, laboratory, university campus or office building.
 By contrast, a wide area network (WAN) not only covers a larger geographic distance, but also generally involves leased telecommunication circuits.
 Ethernet and Wi-Fi are the two most common technologies in use for local area networks" ([Wikipedia](https://en.wikipedia.org/wiki/Local_area_network))

 **Markup Language**
 - "In computer text processing, a markup language is a system for annotating a document in a way that is syntactically distinguishable from the text, meaning when the document is processed for display, the markup language is not shown, and is only used to format the text" ([Wikipedia](https://en.wikipedia.org/wiki/Markup_language))
 - [Click here](https://youtu.be/C0ivP3KYO3A) to learn more about markup languages.

 **Media Access Control (MAC) Address**
 - "A media access control address (MAC address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.
 This use is common in...networking technologies, including Ethernet, Wi-Fi, and Bluetooth...As typically represented, MAC addresses are recognizable as six groups of two hexadecimal digits, separated by hyphens, colons, or without a separator" ([Wikipedia](https://en.wikipedia.org/wiki/MAC_address))